7-800 Tactical Response

 2. The first level of additional assistance shall be precinct officers and designated response cars.
 The supervisor or on-scene incident commander shall establish a field command post with a designated staging area.
 The incident commander shall designate officers for security details for police vehicles and equipment.

-3. The incident commander may activate the Emergency Response Unit (ERU) in order to provide additional demonstration management resources.
-Upon activation, the ERU will be deployed and directed by the ERU commander in consultation with the incident commander.
+3. The incident commander may activate the SWAT team in order to provide additional demonstration management resources.
+Upon activation, the SWAT team will be deployed and directed by the SWAT lieutenant in consultation with the incident commander.

-4. The incident commander shall be in charge of the incident as a whole, however, the ERU commander shall direct the specific actions of ERU members once they have been activated, consistent with the mission outlined by the incident commander.
+4. The incident commander shall be in charge of the incident as a whole, however, the SWAT lieutenant shall direct the specific actions of SWAT members once they have been activated, consistent with the mission outlined by the incident commander.

 7-806 CANINE (K9) UNIT